elydre/profanOS/README.md

 # profanOS

-this repo originally comes from part 23 of the excellent tutorial [How to create an OS from scratch](https://github.com/cfenollosa/os-tutorial) thanks!
+This repo originally comes from part 23 of the excellent tutorial [How to create an OS from scratch](https://github.com/cfenollosa/os-tutorial) thanks!

+You can find the list of things to do [here](https://framindmap.org/c/maps/1263862/embed)

 ![screenshot](https://github.com/elydre/elydre.github.io/blob/main/img/profanOS.png)